hosford42/Semantics/docs/Goals, Actions, and Causality.md

 satisfied.
 This, in turn, may cause other goals or subgoals to become satisfied, hopefully resulting in a chain reaction that ultimately causes a top-level goal to be satisfied.

+## Play

+**TODO**: Explain how play is necessary to learn causality before goals can incorporate actions.
+(Otherwise, we get stuck because we can't learn causality without taking action, but we can't take action without goals.
+The only solution is to play around by performing random actions to bootstrap the learning of the consequences of each action.)